DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **_CK's Note:_** for more on the double doors of the west side, see #14.

-**Goblin males x 8:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 3, AC 14, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have leather armor, clubs, daggers and 2d6 cp.
-One male wears a gold chain worth 50 gp.
-XP: 5+1)_
+**Goblin males x 8:** _(These goblin males’ vital statistics are HD 1d6.
+HP 3 each.
+AC 14.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+They wear leather armor and carry clubs, daggers, and 2d6 copper in coin each.
+One male wears a gold chain worth 50 gold.
+Their special abilities include darkvision 60 ft. and light sensitivity, imposing a –1 penalty to attack rolls in bright light.
+XP 5+1.)_

-**Goblin females x 13:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 2, AC 12.
-Their saves are physical.
-They have 6-inch knives.
-XP: 3+1)_
+**Goblin females x 13:** _(These goblin females’ vital statistics are HD 1d6.
+HP 2 each.
+AC 12.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+They carry 6-inch knives and 1–4 copper in coin each.
+Their special abilities include darkvision 60 ft.
+XP 3+1.)_

 - _Tool Rack:_ holds an assemblage of crude hammers, hand saws, pliers, pincers, tongs, carving knives, some earthenware mugs
 - _5-gallon cask_: holds watery beer